How to Become a Physical Therapist: 12 Steps to Make It Happen

 - Exercise physiology

 - Functional biology

 - The endocrine system

 - Life span development

 - Clinical and evidence-based practice

 During your clinical internship, you'll be supervised by a licensed PT as you start applying what you've learned in a real physical therapy setting.
-On average, the clinical component of a DPT program lasts around six months.3 This is when you'll get to assist actual patients and test your skills of empathy, observation, evaluation, decision making, and adaptability as well as your physical stamina and dexterity.
+On average, the clinical component of a DPT program lasts around six months, according to the American Physical Therapy Association.
+This is when you'll get to assist actual patients and test your skills of empathy, observation, evaluation, decision making, and adaptability as well as your physical stamina and dexterity.

 10. Pass the NPTE

 After earning your DPT degree, you'll need to pass the National Physical Therapy Examination in order to meet your state's requirements for becoming a licensed PT.
 The exam usually consists of about 200 multiple-choice questions that test your entry-level knowledge of physical therapy evaluations and interventions in relation to various systems of the human body, therapeutic devices and techniques, evidence-based practice, professional duties, and safety.